Conservation and Environmental Management

 HOSPITALITY AND RECREATION

-Visitors to the conservation and rehabilitated areas managed by the Group have the opportunity to experience the rainforest in its undisturbed and rehabilitated state, with diverse and unique flora and fauna.
-Activities offered to visitors are jungle trekking and waterfalls viewing (which includes the majestic seven-tiers Maliau Waterfall or the 80 feet wide Imbak Waterfall), listening to the distinctive "jungle symphony" at different times of the day, bird watching, mammal watching, crystal clear river swimming, nature photography or merely looking at the majestic huge trees and marvel at the amazing view of the tropical rainforest canopy.
+Visitors to the conservation and rehabilitated areas managed by the Group can experience the rainforest in its undisturbed and rehabilitated state, with diverse and unique flora and fauna.
+Activities offered to visitors are jungle trekking and waterfalls viewing (which includes the majestic seven-tier Maliau Waterfall or the 80 feet wide Imbak Waterfall), listening to the distinctive "jungle symphony" at different times of the day, bird watching, mammal watching, crystal clear river swimming, nature photography or merely looking at the majestic huge trees and marvel at the amazing view of the tropical rainforest canopy.

-Besides providing accommodation and related facilities for researchers, the Danum Valley, Maliau Basin, Imbak Canyon, Silam Coast, Taliwas River, INIKEA and INFAPRO offer several types of accommodation for visitors namely, rest houses, hostels and camping grounds.
+Besides providing accommodation and related facilities for researchers, the Danum Valley, Maliau Basin, Imbak Canyon, Taliwas River, Silam Coast, INIKEA and INFRPRO Projects offer several types of accommodation for visitors, resthouses, hostels and camping grounds.
 Other facilities include a conference room, mini-theatre, EE complex and nature gallery.

 Activities